1.2.2 Configuring an App Based on a Template

 - To see the app as an end user would see it, click the View Application or Launch button to open it in a new browser tab.

 - Test your new app by entering the name 'walker' in the search box.
-You should see that the app finds two buildings that make up the Walker Clubhouse (associated with the PSU golf courses) and Walker Building (home of the Geography and Meteorology departments).
+You should see that the app finds three buildings that make up the Walker Clubhouse (associated with the PSU golf courses), Walker Building (home of the Geography and Meteorology departments) and a bus shelter near Walker Building.
 Note how the settings you made when configuring are reflected in the app.

 - Returning to the Details page, note the various pieces of metadata that can be edited (thumbnail, description, access use and constraints, etc.).